4 July 2026

 But one conclusion is hard to ignore.
 It goes something like this: model responses can be persuasive not because they are emotional, aggressive, or manipulative in the classic sense.
 According to researchers, their strength often stemmed from generating many assertions, arguments, and seemingly factual justifications.
 Cornell emphasised that when the models' ability to use facts was restricted, their persuasiveness decreased; at the same time, more persuasive models tended to be less accurate. source: Cornell Chronicle

 This is the crux of the problem in a local campaign.
-A voter may receive a calm, reasoned, well-sounding response devoid of party tone.
-Yet that response may still reinforce a specific image of the candidate.
+A voter may receive a calm, reasoned, well-sounding answer devoid of party tone.
+Yet, this answer may reinforce a specific image of the candidate.

 The Example of Kraków: Michał Drewnicki in LLM Responses